ghkhashayar/docs/docs/cards/stats.md

 Value showing in the card.

-> Highly recommended to use callback instead of raw value inorder to prevent extra database queries.
+> Highly recommended to use callback instead of raw value in order to prevent extra database queries.
 ```php
 ->value(function () {
     return Product::count();